azadeh-afzar/MaryamOS/CONTRIBUTING.md

 have [our own writeup][good merge request] of this advice. (adapted from mypy guidelines)

-See also our [coding conventions][code conventions] -- which consist mainly of a reference to [PEP 8](https://www.python.org/dev/peps/pep-0008/) -- for the code you put in the merge request.

 Also, do not squash your commits after you have submitted a merge request, as this erases context during review.
 We will squash commits when the merge request is merged.